arista-netdevops-community/kvm-lab-for-network-engineers/README.md

 ### Step 1: Build New Kernel

-Unfortunately KVM can not be used to build a network lab by default.
-The main problem is that Linux kernel drops protocols like LLDP and LACP by default.
+Unfortunately KVM can not be used to build a network lab with the default Linux kernel.
+The main problem is that Linux kernel drops protocols like LLDP and LACP.
 Fortunately it's easy to compile a new kernel to remove this limitation.
-Similar to what EVE-NG maintainers have done.
+Similar to what EVE-NG maintainers did.

 > NOTE: If you want learn more about the limitations and GROUP_FWD_MASK, read [this post](https://interestingtraffic.nl/2017/11/21/an-oddly-specific-post-about-group_fwd_mask/).
 It's very helpful and informative.
 You can also find these two mail threads interesting:
 >